Garland, Texas: Religion

 The majority of Garland's local population are affiliated with a religion, being part of the largest Christian-dominated metropolitan area in the United States.
 As of 2020, the Catholic Church is the largest single Christian denomination in the city and wider Dallas–Fort Worth–Arlington metropolitan statistical area.
 Garland's Catholic population is served by the Roman Catholic Diocese of Dallas, one of the largest jurisdictions of the Catholic Church in the United States.

 Following, Baptists were the second-largest Christian denomination, and the largest Protestant group in the city limits.
 Baptists are traditionally divided among the Southern Baptist Convention, National Baptists (USA and America) and Texas Baptists.
 The third largest Christian denomination in the city of Garland are Methodists.
 Other prominent Christian denominations were the Church of Jesus Christ of Latter-Day Saints, Pentecostalism, Lutheranism, Presbyterianism, and Episcopalianism.
 An estimated 12.2% of the total religious population professed another Christian faith.
 The largest non-Christian religion according to Sperling's BestPlaces was Islam, followed by Judaism and the eastern religions including Buddhism, Sikhism, and Hinduism.

+In 1997, the Taiwanese UFO religion Chen Tao moved many of its members to Garland, where they believed the Second Coming of Jesus Christ would occur.